area4lib/area4/docs/using.rst

     import area4

-.. warning:: Legacy versions don't work with the new methods.
+.. warning:: Versions before 2.0 don't work with the new methods.
 For old documentation, select 'v: stable' and then click 'legacy'.

 And if you want to you can check to make sure the library is working: